 - 1 pinch salt

-- Preheat the oven to 350°F. Prepare an 8×8 pan by either greasing it or lining it with parchment paper.
+- Preheat the oven to 350°F. Prepare an 8x8 pan by either greasing it or lining it with parchment paper.

 - Add oats to a blender or food processor.
-Pulse until you have a smooth flour-like consistancy.
+Pulse until you have a smooth flour-like consistency.
+Remove from the blender.

 - In the blender, add together the black beans (drained), brewed coffee, maple syrup, melted coconut oil, 2 egg yolks, and vanilla extract.
 Blend until quite smooth.

-- Add to the brownie pan and smooth out the top.
+- Add the batter to the brownie pan, stir in chocolate chips with a spoon and smooth out the top.

 - In a separate small bowl, stir together peanut butter, maple syrup, and a pinch of sea salt.